-Both insolvency and PER proceedings of companies involved in the same corporate group can be combined and the same administrator can be appointed for both.
-This normally depends on a request by the courtappointed administrator but can also be order ex officio by the court or be requested by the relevant debtor companies.
+Companies involved in the same corporate group can be joined and the same administrator can be appointed for both.
+This normally depends on a request by the court-appointed administrator but can also be ordered ex officio by the court or be requested by the relevant debtor companies.
 However, assets and liabilities of the different companies are not pooled together as that would disregard their separate legal personalities.